 With the node--edge checkable formalism in place, we can handle the equivalence-class arguments underlying the polynomial gap results.
-However, a second obstacle is that classical constructions iterate over all trees of bounded height, which is no longer possible with unbounded degrees.
+However, a second obstacle is that the classical construction iterates over all trees of bounded height, which is no longer possible with unbounded-degrees.
 We resolve this by introducing \emph{virtual trees}: finite objects that represent entire families of trees with arbitrary degrees but identical local behavior.
 We show that only finitely many virtual trees need to be considered, and that each can be realized by an actual tree of bounded (though possibly large) degree.

-The remaining parts of the gap results do not have major changes, but contain enough technical differences to warrant a full write up.
-We provide a fully self contained version of the proof, but restrict to just the deterministic case for brevity.
-Note that the result can be extended to randomised algorithms using the ideas from \cite[Lemma 15]{chang20}.
+The remaining parts of the gap results do not have major changes, but contain enough technical differences to warrant a full write-up.
+We provide a fully self-contained version of the proof, but restrict to just the deterministic case for brevity.
+Note that the result can be extended to randomized algorithms using the ideas from \cite[Lemma 15]{chang20}.

-Overall, our contribution is not to introduce fundamentally new techniques, but to identify how far the polynomial gap results can be pushed beyond the bounded-degree setting. \Cref{thm:polyProblems} illustrates how allowing for an infinite number of case distinctions leads to degenerate behaviour.
-Surprisingly the fact that the gap results hold for LFLs suggests that this is indeed the defining characteristic of the polynomial gap results, which hold for a large class of problems, even in the unbounded degree setting.
+Overall, our contribution is not to introduce fundamentally new techniques, but to identify how far the polynomial gap results can be pushed beyond the bounded-degree setting. \Cref{thm:polyProblems} illustrates how allowing for an infinite number of case distinctions leads to degenerate behavior.
+Surprisingly, the fact that the gap results hold for LFLs suggests that this is indeed the defining characteristic of the polynomial gap results, which hold for a large class of problems, even in the unbounded-degree setting.